Milk Thistle detoxes your liver.

 Similarly, when I sent Milk Thistle and a variety of other supplements to my son in London, he wrote back that he didn’t like the vitamins at all.
-He said that he had expected to feel better when he took them, but in fact began feeling much worse.
+He said that he had expected to feel better when he took them, but instead began feeling much worse.

 That said, I feel much better since using Milk Thistle and removing toxins.
 I just had to give it time.
 My mind is clearer, except when on-going stress makes a mess of my thinking by way of overload.